Alejogb1/job-board/blog-data/how-does-minmaxscaler-affect-extratreesclassifier-performance.md

 id: "how-does-minmaxscaler-affect-extratreesclassifier-performance"
 ---

-, let's tackle this one.
+, one.
 The interplay between `MinMaxScaler` and `ExtraTreesClassifier` performance is something I’ve grappled with quite a bit in the past, particularly during a project involving high-dimensional sensor data.
 It's not as straightforward as saying "it always improves" or "it always harms"; the effect is highly contextual.
 Let's break down what’s going on under the hood.

 At its core, `MinMaxScaler` transforms data by scaling each feature to a given range, typically between zero and one.
 The formula used is quite simple: `x_scaled = (x - x_min) / (x_max - x_min)`.
 This process essentially squeezes all data points within each feature into this defined range.
 On the other hand, `ExtraTreesClassifier`, which falls under the ensemble learning umbrella, operates by constructing multiple decision trees on randomly selected subsets of features and samples.
 These individual trees are then aggregated to reach a final prediction.